 How it works

 The player converts digital audio streams into analogue sound which is amplified (2 x 35 W).
-The only thing you have to do is to connect the network music player to your own speakers.
+The only thing you have to do is to connect the network music player to your own speakers, Bluetooth speakers or wired ones.
 The network music player is controlled by your devices, which means that streaming, playback and settings are done from your devices.
 Any sound, any audio can be streamed.
 The only functional button on the player is the on and off button, everything else is done remotely with your devices.
 In addition you can also attach or detach a USB stick to the player.

 The best thing is that the player directly supports Spotify (apps and their web player).
 That means that the player is one of the devices you can choose by using the settings of the actual Spotify app (inside the app itself).
 The streaming is then even more seamlessly integrated in the Spotify app and gives you the full listening experience.
 Retro Audiophile Designs recommends the Spotify app as the preferred way to enjoy music.

 The player also has its own local software.
-It is mainly used for receiving digital audio streams and convert them into analogue sound that is amplified.
+It is mainly used for receiving digital audio streams and convert them into analogue sound that is amplified or to transmit them with Bluetooth to a connected Bluetooth speaker or Bluetooth headphone.
 As an option, instead of directly streaming from your apps you can use the local software for playback of the content of the attached USB stick as well.
 You turn on and off the Player with the original on-off button.

-More importantly the local software is used for all aspects of settings of the network music player (turn Bluetooth on or off, connect to or disconnect Wi-Fi, set the start-up volume, restart e.t.c.).
+More importantly the local software is used for connecting to Bluetooth speakers and Bluetooth headphones as well as all aspects of settings of the network music player (turn Bluetooth on or off, connect to or disconnect Wi-Fi, set the start-up volume, restart e.t.c.).
 The player’s user interface for playback and settings are user-friendly web pages, enter http://player.local* in your browser to get to the start page.
-The pages offers an easy and intuitive control of settings options and the USB playback.
+The pages offers an easy and intuitive control of connections, settings options and the USB playback.